covscript/covscript/docs/SDK.md

 - **`structure::m_process` removed; `structure` now holds a non-owning raw `context_type *m_ctx`** — the same context-alive precondition as `function::mContext`.
-Script finalizers run through the defining context's instance (still safe during the context's own destructor body); destroying an escaped structure after its context is gone is undefined behavior, like any other escaped object.
+Script finalizers run through the defining context's process (still safe during the context's own destructor body); if the defining context was created without a process (`m_ctx == nullptr`), the script finalizer is skipped with a diagnostic.
+Destroying an escaped structure after its context is gone is undefined behavior, like any other escaped object.
 Native finalizers need no context and always run.
 - **Named functions registered at compile time**. `statement_function::mFunc` changed from `std::shared_ptr<function>` to `function*` (owned by the `function_store`).